The Impact of Video Calls on Call Center Agents and Operations

 Though some people are naturals, it takes practice for most of us to be comfortable in front of a camera, especially those who didn’t grow up in a video-centric world where every action could be recorded.

 In agent training, we tell them to smile, because callers can hear the smile in their voice.
 With video, a smile is even more important because callers can see it, too.

 It’s best to roll out a video initiative in phases.
-Don’t announce that on next Monday morning your call center is going 100 percent video enabled.
-You may suddenly find yourself short staffed.
-Instead phase in video.
+Don’t announce that next Monday morning your call center is going 100 percent video-enabled.
+You may suddenly find yourself short-staffed.
+Instead, phase in the video.

 Seek volunteers to pilot the program.
 Let the most eager ones go first.
 They can work out the bugs and help fine-tune your technology and processes.
 Building on this success, your agents who are sitting on the fence when it comes to video will begin to show interest.
 Work them into the schedule over time.
 Then deal with the outliers.
 It might be that a few agents will refuse.
 Know what you will do if this occurs.
 There may be an ongoing non-video role for them in your call center.
 If that’s okay, except it.
 Just be sure that all new hires are ready to embrace video.

 Just as your callers will not all be ready for video at the same time, your agents don’t have to be ready either.
 But you do want to be able to direct video calls to video agents and keep audio-only calls to audio-only agents.